 - ▶ The Body.
-Examining the corpse reveals that the wounds are similar to those found on the farmers' bodies on the road to the farm, corroborating Marianne's account (DC 11 Medicine).
-The corpse also presents a state of accelerated decay, as if it had laid there for days. - ▶ Wild Magic.
+Examining the corpse reveals that the wounds are similar to those found on the farmers' bodies on the road to the farm, corroborating Marianne's account (DC 9 INT).
+In addition, the corpse presents a state of accelerated decay, as if it had laid there for days. - ▶ Wild Magic.
 The magical aura from the dark tomb has been imbibed by common items.
 Two pieces of animated furniture (chairs) start moving and attack.